 HP: Magma outpourings resulted from the following chain of events:

-This explanation answers all the questions raised on page 112 in the “Volcanoes and Lava” discussion.
-Because these deep faults often intersect the earth’s surface as linear features, we have many linear island chains, but with different orientations.
+This explanation answers all the questions in the “Volcanoes and Lava” and “Geothermal Heat” discussions, beginning on page 122.
+Because these deep faults often intersect the Earth’s surface as linear features, we have many linear island chains, but with different orientations.

 8.

-An old, now discredited,34 idea used in popularizing plate tectonics was that fixed “hotspots” exist inside the earth.
-Supposedly, plumes of hot, melted rock continually rise from the earth’s core upward through the mantle.
+An old, now discredited,76 idea used in popularizing plate tectonics was that fixed “hotspots” exist inside the Earth.
+Supposedly, plumes of hot, melted rock continually rise from the Earth’s core upward through the mantle.
 Over millions of years, as a plate somehow slid over a hotspot, the plate melted along a line and produced volcanoes and flood basalts.
+Yellowstone National park is frequently given as one example.

-The Hawaiian Islands were considered the best example of this.35 Not explained were the long chains of submarine volcanoes that intersected the Hawaiian chain—some at large angles.
-It is now recognized that if hotspots exist, they must move.36 Other volcanic chains, such as the Bermuda Rise, are almost perpendicular to the claimed movements of their plates.37
+The Hawaiian Islands were considered the best example of this.77 Not explained were the long chains of submarine volcanoes that intersected the Hawaiian chain—some at large angles.
+It is now recognized that if hotspots exist, they must move.78 Other volcanic chains, such as the Bermuda Rise, are almost perpendicular to the claimed movements of their plates.79

 If the mantle circulates enough to move a plate, why is a hotspot’s plume in that moving mantle fixed?
 If a chain of volcanoes means its plate is drifting, does an isolated volcano mean that its plate is not drifting?
 Faster moving plates should have fewer volcanic cones “burned” through them than slower plates.
-Just the opposite is the case.38 Also, the chemistry of rocks comprising these “hotspot” chains indicates that the magma originated from the upper mantle, not the lower mantle boundary as claimed by plate tectonics.39 Endnote 33 explains the most compelling objection to the hotspot idea—the absence of a physical mechanism.
+Just the opposite is the case.80 Also, the chemistry of rocks comprising these “hotspot” chains indicates that the magma originated from the upper mantle, not the lower mantle boundary as claimed by plate tectonics.81 Endnote 75 explains the most compelling objection to the hotspot idea—the absence of a physical mechanism.]

 9.